janephp/janephp/documentation/components/OpenAPI.rst

 When your OpenAPI definition contains it, Jane will generate a Authentication namespace that contains all plugins you need for your API.
-Then you give all your authentication plugins to ``Jane\OpenApiRuntime\Client\Plugin\AuthenticationRegistry``.
+Then you give all your authentication plugins to ``Jane\Component\OpenApiRuntime\Client\Plugin\AuthenticationRegistry``.
 And finally you can pass it to your Jane Client (only if you let Jane make a HTTP Client for you, otherwise this second parameters is ignored).

 An example Authentification directory: